spatie/sheets/README.md

 ];
 ```

-Above, we configured the path parser for `pages` to the `MarkdownParser`, which parses markdown files _without_ front matter.
+Above, we configured the path parser for `pages` to the `MarkdownParser`, which parses Markdown files _without_ front matter.

 You can write your own content parsers by implementing the `Spatie\Sheets\ContentParser` interface.
 Content parsers are instantiated through Laravel's container, so you can inject it's dependencies via the `__construct` method if desired.